 - designed and commissioned a new type of level crossing featuring automatic obstacle detection technology

-- rolling out level crossing red light safety cameras, with 32 currently installed across the network (August 2017)
+- rolled out level crossing red light safety cameras, with 33 currently installed across the network (December 2017)

-- installing power-operated gates at 77 user-worked crossings
+- installed power-operated gates at 77 user worked crossings

-- commissioning 65 audible warning devices at high-risk footpath crossings
+- commissioned 65 audible warning devices at high risk footpath crossings

-- delivering a programme of miniature stop lights for installation at user-worked crossings.
+- delivered a programme of miniature stop lights for installation at user worked crossings.